First order rigidity of homeomorphism groups of manifolds: Parametrization of collar neighborhoods

 which is unambiguously defined by

-for all $(i,j,\varnothing)\in\II$, $v\in I^{n-1}$ and $r\in[0,2]$.
-In particular, the image of the level--$2$ set under the map $u$ coincides with $\partial M$. \end{claim*} \begin{proof} The well-definedness and the injectivity follow from the condition~(\ref{p:col-last}) above.
-This map $u$ is continuous since so is $\Psi_{i,j}$ for all $i$ and $j$.
+for all In particular, the image of the level--$2$ set under the map $u$ coincides with $\partial M$. \end{claim*} \begin{proof} The well-definedness and the injectivity follow from the condition~(\ref{p:col-last}) above.
+This map $u$ is continuous because $\Psi_{i,j}$ is for all $i$ and $j$.
 The condition~(\ref{p:col-equiv}) further implies that this map $u$ is a collar embedding of the boundary. \end{proof}

 From the above claim and from the definability of $\Psi_{i,j}^w$, we obtain the desired formula $\on{collar-emb}(\underline{\kappa}, \pi,\rho,\pi')$ expressing the map $u$.
 We complete the proof of part (\ref{p:col-nece}) in Theorem~\ref{thm:collar} by simply reparametrizing $u$ so that the level--$0$ set corresponds to the boundary.